Sometimes I am asked —

 So go back over those questions I asked you above.
 See what you can determine.

-Hopefully you will get a little clearer on your situation.
+Hopefully, you will get a little clearer on your situation.
+And you will be better able to determine if you should get back with your ex.